 Those who are passionate about Public Health, General can study up to a Doctors degree professional practice.
 Currently, 22,485 students are granted some level of degree in Public Health, General around the United States each year.
 More students graduate with a degree in Public Health, General in the state of California than any other state.
 The average annual income for an undergraduate degree in Public Health, General is $38,300.

 Considering majoring in Public Health, General?
-You should check out New York University or Rutgers University-New Brunswick!
+You should check out Dartmouth College or the University of North Carolina at Chapel Hill!
 These institutions are some of the best campuses to pursue a degree in Public Health, General.
-Currently, New York University has 87 graduates earning their Bachelors degree in Public Health, General, while Rutgers University-New Brunswick has 301 students earning a Bachelors degree in Public Health, General.
+Currently, Dartmouth College has 101 graduates earning their Masters degree in Public Health, General, while the University of North Carolina at Chapel Hill has 299 students earning a Masters degree in Public Health, General.
 Learn more about college options in the table below.

 The highest paying career for Public Health, General majors is Health Specialties Teachers, Postsecondary.
 However, something else to think about is how much demand there is for specific careers.
 A position that is in high need that a degree in Public Health, General can prepare you for is Medical and Health Services Managers.